C-D-Lewis/chunky-fargate/README.md

 As usual, once each task completes all the output PNG files will be found in S3.

-## Run a task on zip upload
+## Run a task on world upload

-Once you have scenes uploaded, you can enable an S3 notification that runs a Lambda function capable of automatically running render jobs for that world.
+Once you have scenes uploaded, you can enable an S3 notification that runs a Lambda function capable of automatically starting render jobs for that world.

 When a new zip file is uploaded to the `worlds/` directory in the bucket, the Lambda function will find the first task in `tasks/` directory that has the world name in _its_ name.

-For example, if a world zip called `render-test-world.zip` is uploaded to the specified S3 bucket, the task file called `render-test-world.json` would be chosen and the scenes in it rendered using Fargate tasks.
+For example, if a world zip called `render-test-world.zip` is uploaded to the specified S3 bucket, the task file called `render-test-world-landscapes.json` would be chosen and the scenes in it rendered using Fargate tasks.
+That task file must specify the same world name as the zip file uploaded.
+For example, the task shown above in _Render scenes in parallel_.

 To enable this feature, set `UPLOAD_TRIGGER_ENABLED` when re-deploying the
 infrastructure: